rafa-rrayes/Mini-Engine/README.md

 # Miniengine

 Miniengine is a simple physics simulation library built on top of Pygame.
 It allows users to simulate the motion of objects, calculate collisions, and visualize the results.
-The library includes the `MiniEngine` module for handling physics calculations, and the `Renderer` class for rendering and displaying the simulations.

 ## Installation